MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/rms-for-individuals-user-sign-up.md

 ---
 # required metadata

-title: How users sign up for RMS for individuals | Azure RMS
+title: How users sign up for RMS for individuals | Azure Information Protection
 description: Sign up instructions for this free account, and technical information how this process works.
 author: cabailey
 manager: mbaldwin